HenrydeB/Rustqlite/README.md

 Again, here we use `serde(serialize, deserialize)` to help different structs to be serialized, then we use the crate `bincode` that interfaces with `serde` to do the actual serialization of our data into our database file.

 ## Next Steps
 There are a number of changes & features I would like to implement if I were to have more time.
 The first change I would implement is the parser.
 As stated before, the objective of this project was to attempt to create a simple database system.
-Because of this, I did not implement a recursive decent parser because I did not want to run out of time at the end.
+Because of this, I did not implement a recursive descent parser because I did not want to run out of time at the end.
 This would be the first thing I would change.
-I believe that implementing a recursive decent parser may provide me with the opportunity to alter the datatypes used within the structs for Tokens and Statements, hopefully minimizing the clone operations needed to get the tables printed/written.
+I believe that implementing a recursive descent parser may provide me with the opportunity to alter the datatypes used within the structs for Tokens and Statements, hopefully minimizing the clone operations needed to get the tables printed/written.

 The next step would be to investigate concurrency in this project.
-Though SQLite is frequently used as local storage for embeddes systems, I believe I could use this to create a separate database server that can be interacted with via an API.
+Though SQLite is frequently used as local storage for embedded and IOT systems, I believe I could use this to create a separate database server that can be interacted with via an API.
 I think exposing this with an API via a library would be an interesting expansion on this project, with the goal of interacting with it via a web application.
 This would provide me with the opportunity to experiment with communicating with external applications and with concurrency, beginning to implement the ACID properties found in most databases.